We investigate your or the company’s finances

 The money goes towards your debts

 We disburse the money from property to those you or the company owe money.
+We can also disburse a part of your salary if you are a private individual.

 We sell the property we attach at auction or by offer.
 In some cases, we may instruct someone else to sell your property.